Submodularity of the expected information gain in infinite-dimensional linear inverse problems: Introduction

 Consider a generic linear inverse problem of estimating $m \in \M$ using the observation model,

 Here, $\F:\M \to \R^d$ is a continuous linear transformation, $\obs$ is data, and $\eta \in \R^d$ models observation error.
 We let $\eta \sim \GM{0}{\ncov}$, with $\ncov = \mathrm{diag}(\sigma_1^2, \ldots, \sigma_\Ns^2)$.
-We assume data are collected at a set of sensors.
 The operator $\F$ is called the parameter-to-observable map.
-In the present setting, $\F$ maps the inversion parameter $m$ to model output at $d$ candidate sensor locations.
-For inverse problems governed by PDEs, computing $\F m$ requires solving the governing PDE and extracting solution values at measurement points.
+Here, $\F$ maps the inversion parameter $m$ to model output at $d$ candidate sensor locations.
+In inverse problems governed by PDEs, computing $\F m$ requires solving the governing PDE and extracting solution values at measurement points.
 In such problems, optimal sensor placement is crucial---a suboptimal placement of sensors can result in waste of experimental resources and highly inaccurate parameter estimates.
-Optimal sensor placement can be formulated as an optimal experimental design (OED) problem~\cite{Alexanderian21,AtkinsonDonev92,ChalonerVerdinelli95,Ucinski05}.
-The fundamental question is how should we place the sensors to maximize the expected information gain about the parameter $m$.
+Optimal sensor placement can be formulated as an optimal experimental design (OED) problem~\cite{Alexanderian21,Ucinski05}.
+The fundamental question is how should we place the sensors to maximize the information gain about the parameter $m$.

+The abstract Hilbert space setting considered herein covers a broad range of PDE-constrained linear inverse problems.
+One example is source inversion in a steady advection-diffusion equation, where sensor measurements of the state variable $u$ are used to estimate the source term $m$ in the following boundary value problem: